Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Protein.
 Go lean on protein.
 Choose low-fat or lean meats and poultry.
 Vary your protein routine—choose more fish, nuts, seeds, peas, and beans.

-Exercise and every day physical activity should also be included with a healthy dietary plan.
+Also include exercise and every day physical activity with a healthy dietary plan.

-The number of servings from each food grouping may differ for a person with diabetes, based on his or her recommended treatment plan, diabetic goals, calorie intake, and lifestyle.
+The number of servings from each food group may differ for a person with diabetes, based on his or her recommended treatment plan, diabetic goals, calorie intake, and lifestyle.
 There are many tools available to help you follow a diabetes meal plan, including ChooseMyPlate.gov, exchange lists, and carbohydrate counting.
-Always talk with your health care provider or RD for dietary recommendations and daily physical exercise requirements for your situation.
+Always talk with your healthcare provider or dietitian for dietary recommendations and daily physical exercise requirements for your situation.

 Grains provide the body with energy, vitamins, minerals, and fiber.
 Although filled with carbohydrates that raise blood sugar levels quickly, grains are essential to a healthy diet.
 Grains are divided into 2 subgroups, whole grains and refined grains.
 Examples of grains include:

 Vegetables contain vitamins and minerals essential to the body.
 Many vegetables also contain fiber.
 Because they are low in calories when eaten raw or cooked, people with diabetes are encouraged to eat plenty of vegetables.
 However, people with diabetes may still need to count carbohydrates when they eat vegetables, because even nonstarchy vegetables contain some carbohydrates.